schofida/mlod-enhancements/mlod-new-heroic-paths.md

 Your metamagic aura has strengthened and offers greater protection at the cost of hungering for more magic.
 You gain the following benefits:

-- You gain 2 additional raw energy points.
+- Your maximum raw energy points has now increased to 6.
 - Increase an ability score of your choice by 1, to a maximum of 20.
 - You gain proficiency in saving throws using the chosen ability.
 - Your metamagic aura gains the following benefit: